gosystemsgmbh/RI_Framework/DOCUMENTATION.md

 The motivation to write a particular function and put it into the framework was (and still is) one or more of the following:

- * It did not exist
+ * It did not exist.
- * It did exist, but the implementation was following too different requirements or guidelines
+ * It did exist, but the implementation was following too different requirements or guidelines.
- * It did exist, but the implementation was unsatisfying (style, abstractions, customizability, quality, license, etc.)
+ * It did exist, but the implementation was unsatisfying (style, abstractions, customizability, quality, license, etc.).
- * Productivity concerns ("Learning/customizing takes at least as long as writing it myself")
+ * Productivity concerns ("Learning/customizing takes at least as long as writing it myself").
- * Naivety, [not-invented-here](https://en.wikipedia.org/wiki/Not_invented_here) syndrom, overconfidence ("I can do this better")
+ * Naivety, [not-invented-here](https://en.wikipedia.org/wiki/Not_invented_here) syndrom, overconfidence ("I can do this better").
- * Educational purposes ("I need to experience the problems of implementing this myself")
+ * Educational purposes ("I need to experience the problems of implementing this myself").
  * Fun (Ever tried to write a composition container yourself?
-What an adventure!)
+What an adventure!).

-Therefore, keep in mind that this framework is not a silver bullet and you should take the time to check whether it will really help you.
+Therefore, keep in mind that this framework is not a silver bullet and you should take the time to check whether it (or parts of it...) is really what you need.

 ## Code organization